Biennale Venezia 2018 – a project for Padiglione Italia

 Laboratorio Basento.
 Due nodi curativi per la Collina materana

-Team: Alberto Bottero, Simona Della Rocca con Niccolò Suraci, Alberto Geuna
+Team: Alberto Bottero, Simona Della Rocca, Niccolò Suraci, Alberto Geuna

 Consultant: Emmanuele Curti, Chiara Rizzi, m_ap collettivo